Cognitive Task Analysis:

 Analysis tools are normal based on the task steps:

-- Rule Based Analysis Methods - the steps do not have to be performed in a temporal order and are normally largely covert actions
+- Rule Based Analysis Methods - the steps do not have to be performed in a temporal order and are largely covert actions

 Procedural Analysis Methods